Why South Carolina?

 - Comprehensive multi-modal transportation network that includes 11 interstate highways

 - Expansive rail system that includes two Class I railroads and eight independent lines to service 2,300 miles of rail

 - Four major commercial airports in addition to 50 municipal airports

-- Three ports, one of which is inland: the Port of Charleston, which has five terminals and has received worldwide recognition for its innovative design and productivity; the Port of Georgetown, which includes specialty cargo-handling facilities; and the inland port in Greer, which expands the reach of the state’s marine facilities more than 200 miles inland.
+- Four ports, two of which are inland: the Port of Charleston, which has five terminals and has received worldwide recognition for its innovative design and productivity; the Port of Georgetown, which includes specialty cargo-handling facilities; and the inland ports in Greer and Dillon, which connect South Carolina to the majority of the East Coast via I-85 and I-95.